Kemal-AB/accelbyte-unity-bytewars-game/README.md

 ## Clone Byte Wars

-This repository has two main branches, master and online.
+This repository has three main branches, master, online, and tutorial module 2.
 * **Main branch** is the vanila version game source code without any submodule.
 * **Online branch** is the branch that has the AccelByte's Plugins, which are used by the Byte Wars Tutorial Module 1.
 * **tutorial/online-module.2** is the branch based on `online` branch and also has the required resources for user to learn Byte Wars Tutorial Module 2.